Robert Schröder: Floating Music

 Here's another record on Klaus Schulze's Innovative Communication label, which I mentioned three weeks ago.
 I think I saw this while I was living in Munich in 1983, but didn't buy it until I was back in Surrey later that summer.
 I haven't listened to it for years and it sounds pretty good (like a lot of early IC records, it's an LP, over 36 minutes long, but plays at 45 rpm, and the sound reproduction is excellent).
 Side 2 really impressed me.
 Schulze mixed and produced the album, and you can hear his influence on the drum sound.
 This is a prime example of the kind of layered electronica that was coming out of Germany in the late 70s and early 80s — a period that seems to have slipped from view as the technology has moved on.

-| Discogs entry for this album |
+Discogs entry for this album MusicBrainz entry for this album |

 Comments